+The cost of application-hosting services includes compensation and benefits for hosting center personnel, the cost of third party maintenance contracts, occupancy and depreciation on the hosting center equipment.
 The cost of application-hosting services operations remained approximately the same for 2004 when compared to 2003, as the cost of providing these services is relatively fixed.

-As a percentage of application-hosting revenues, the cost of application-hosting was 34% and 50% for the first quarter of fiscal 2004 and 2003, respectively.
-The decline in the cost percentage reflects the higher revenues from existing clients without a corresponding increase in operating costs.
+As a percentage of application-hosting revenues, the cost of application-hosting was 35% and 49% for the third quarter and first nine months of fiscal 2004 and 2003, respectively.

+The current period's decline in the cost percentage reflects the higher revenues from existing clients without a corresponding increase in operating costs.